wmadzha/Tatianna_Aria/README.md

 Tatianna Aria - Is a module for a Simple inventory management where the target audience is for a single household ( A person day to day house inventory ) , where the client require no internet connection to perfrom inventory management and using a Microsoft os installed in their machine

-Note : This is a proof of concept project that and is not maintained reqularly as i am building it on a weekly ( weekend ) based .
+Note : This is a proof of concept project that and is not maintained regularly as i am building it on a weekly basis .

 Remark : Suitable For project starters to take a grasp on how to strategize this features in a bigger existing  modules or projects